 Ford denies allegations that it defrauded American consumers, but on the other hand, it has already settled lawsuits involving similar claims in Australia and Thailand.
 Even though settlements normally exclude any admission of guilt, it might hurt their chances at success against their own customers in the U.S. courts.

 Super Lawyers named Chicago business dispute lawyers Peter Lubin a Super Lawyer and Patrick Austermuehle a Rising Star in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
 Lubin Austermuehle’s Chicago auto fraud lawyers near Oak Brook and Naperville have over thirty years of experience in litigating auto fraud, franchise and dealer termination, breach of contract, complex class action, copyright, partnership, and shareholder oppression suits, non-compete agreement, trademark and libel suits, consumer rights and many different types of business and commercial litigation disputes.
 Our Highland Park and Naperville car fraud attorneys near Chicago litigate CPO fraud cases and rebuilt wreck and flood vehicle cases against used car dealers and automobile manufacturers.
 We also assist Chicago, Evanston and Oak Brook area used car consumers who are victims of fraud and consumer fraud.
-You can contact us by calling (630) 333-0333 or our toll-free number (833) 306-4933.
+You can contact us by calling at 630-333-0333.
 You can also contact us online here.